amanird/docker-pihole/README.md

 # docker-pihole
 Step-by-step instructions for building a Pi-hole DNS server inside Docker running Unbound all on a Raspberry Pi.
-###### Note: This tutorial's instructions will be based on using a Raspberry Pi microcomputer as the server.
+###### Note: These instructions will be based on using a Raspberry Pi microcomputer as the server.
 Alternatively you may use an old PC, virtual machine, or hypervisor (Proxmox is a popular option).

 <br>